lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 - 1.27.x Patch 4, September 9 2021
   - Configurable serial ports:
   - Added new param "serial_port" (it replaces "multi_serials") in config.ini allowing to set also the baudrate for each port.
-Each port can be configured with the proper baudrate (e.g. 125000 for Marlin, 500000 for ESP etc...)
+Each port can be configured with the proper baudrate (e.g. 125000 for Marlin, 500000 for ESP etc.)
   - Added "S ports" menu under "Connection" menu allowing to set each port at runtime.
 It allows to disable/change baudrate for each port when needed (e.g. when a device is plugged in the serial port)
   - Configurable feature "Emulated M109 / M190": New param "emulated_m109_m190" added in config.ini to enable/disable M109/M190 emulated with M104/M140.
 Set "emulated_m109_m190" to "0" to use M109/M190 and EVENT_LEDS
   - Added feature "Emulated M109 / M190" in Feature menu allowing to switch to M109/M190 <-> M104/M140 at runtime (no need to use config.ini)